Advice on Eating Game

 Lead in Shot and Bullets

 Small lead fragments can be present in venison from deer harvested with lead bullets.
 Some bullets shatter into small pieces that can be too small to detect by sight, feel, or when chewing the meat.
 For advice on how to eliminate or reduce the potential risk of consuming lead fragments go to the NYS DEC website.
 If you have any questions regarding how to reduce the amount of lead in venison, please contact your NYS DEC Regional Wildlife Office.
-For questions about potential health effects from lead, call NYS DOH at 518-402-7800 or toll free at 1-800-458-1158.
+For questions about potential health effects from lead, call NYS DOH at (518) 402-7800 or toll free at (800) 458-1158.
+Studies have shown that people can be exposed to lead from shooting at indoor and outdoor firing ranges.
+For additional information on how to minimize your exposure to lead, call the NYS DOH at (518) 402-7800 or toll free at (800) 458-1158.

 Good Sanitary Practices - Bacteria, Viruses and Parasites in Game